The cost-based optimizer seeks the lowest cost for a query, usually related to time.

 fraction_stale_rowshas more of an impact on larger tables.

-Because the formula for statistics refreshes is probabilistic, you should not expect to see statistics update immediately after changing these settings, or immediately after exactly 500 rows have been updated.
+Because the formula for statistics refreshes is probabilistic, you will not see statistics update immediately after changing these settings, or immediately after exactly 500 rows have been updated.

-If you need to turn off automatic statistics collection, follow the steps below:
+To turn off automatic statistics collection, follow these steps:

 Run the following statement to disable the automatic statistics cluster setting: